MikeRophone64/letsgoal/README.md

 # Let's Goal!
 ## Description
 Let's Goal is an app that allows you to set goals, add steps to them to track your progress until you've accomplished them.
-Users can like Goals posted by other users and even copy them if they like to!
+Users can like Goals posted by other users to get some inspiration.
 Their User Profile gives them a quick overview of all the Goals they have created, the ones that are _not started_, _in progress_ and _accomplished_.

 ## What I have learned with this project